 The architects Roger Morris, Matthew Brettingham and James Wyatt were all involved at various stages during the eighteenth and early nineteenth centuries.
-Goodwood, like many other stately homes, has an outstanding art collection, formed by successive generations of the family, which includes paintings by van Dyck, Canaletto, Stubbs and Reynolds, Sèvres porcelain, Gobelins tapestries and eighteenth-century French and English furniture.
+Goodwood, like many other country homes, has an outstanding art collection, formed by successive generations of the family, which includes paintings by van Dyck, Canaletto, Stubbs and Reynolds, Sèvres porcelain, Gobelins tapestries and eighteenth-century French and English furniture.

 For further information please Call the curators secretary on 01243 755048 (office hours)